Do you long for?

 And 10% penalty is nothing to be in retail type investments.
 You can recoup that in 12-14 months.

-QRPs or qualified retirement plans (Roth-IRA, Solo 401ks, etc) if you are an active real estate investor.
+QRPs or qualified retirement plans (Roth-IRA, Solo 401ks, etc) if you are an active .
 If you are conservatively using prudent leverage and finding decent deals there is no reason you should not be able to retire in 10 years or less and thus negating the very reason for these accounts.

-When you have money in these accounts it sounds good that you are not taxed on gains but you are restricted from getting a Fannie Mae loan.
-Using the QRP loans get you the second tier financing options, for example, a Roth IRA can buy real estate on leverage, however, will need a non-recourse loan which is often a fraction high-interest rate and lower LTV.
+When you have in these accounts it sounds good that you are not taxed on gains but you are restricted from getting a Fannie Mae loan.
+Using the QRP loans to get you the second-tier financing options, for example, a Roth IRA can buy on leverage, however, will need a non-recourse loan which is often a fraction of high interest and lowers LTV.
 No Bueno!

 Caveat: If you are late to the game and already have a fat 401k then you should convert it to a solo401k.
 At that point, you should think about putting it into syndications since you are restricted on how you can leverage it.